MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/cordova.md

 weight: 1
 ---
 ## Overview
-The purpose of this demonstration is to experience an end-to-end flow where an application &amp; an adapter are created from the MobileFirst Operations Console, and application makes a resource request call using the MobileFirst Adapter to  verify connectivity with the MobileFirst Server.
+The purpose of this demonstration is to experience an end-to-end flow where an application and an adapter are  registered using the MobileFirst Operations Console, an "skeleton" Cordova project is downloaded and edited to call the adapter, and the result is displayed - verifying a successful connection with the MobileFirst Server.

 #### Prerequisites:

-* Configured Xcode for iOS, Android Studio for Android or Visual Studio 2013/2015 for Windows 8/10
+* Xcode for iOS, Android Studio for Android or Visual Studio 2013/2015 for Windows 8 Universal / Windows 10 UWP
 * MobileFirst Developer CLI ([download]({{site.baseurl}}/downloads))
 * *Optional* Stand-alone MobileFirst Server ([download]({{site.baseurl}}/downloads))